The heart and soul of our law firm is our diverse and expansive litigation practice and experience.

 ARGUED IN THE NEW JERSEY SUPREME COURT

 - Haines v.
-Taft, The Appellate Division held that amount of medical bills incurred exceeding personal injury protection buy down limits admissible.
+Taft, Appellate Division held that amount of medical bills incurred exceeding personal injury protection buy down limits admissible.
 Taft and Nishimura argued that evidentiary ruling was contrary to legislative intent in enacting no fault automobile system and contrary to correct statutory interpretation.
+Decision pending.

 - Wood v.
 New Jersey Manuf.
 Ins.
 Co., Involving constitutional right to a jury trial in a Bad Faith claim under Rova Farms and its progeny.

 - Scroczynski v.
 Milek, Involving whether an insurance carrier complied with statutory requirement set forth in N.J.S.A.
 34:15-81 for cancelling a policy, by its use of the electronic file transfer protocol established by the Commissioner of Banking and Insurance.

 APPEARANCES IN NEW JERSEY SUPREME COURT AMICUS CURIAE

 - Stancil v.
 ACE USA, N.J., Appeared on behalf of American Insurance Association, Property Casualty Insurers Association of America, National Association of Mutual Insurance Companies, The Insurance Council of New Jersey; involving whether an injured employee may sue his employer’s workers compensation insurer for pain and suffering caused by its delay in paying for medical treatment.